 Here's a preview of the prototype, showcasing the whole flow of booking an appointment with a doctor.

-I added an option to set a reminder at the end of the appointment, but kept the appointment information visible in case users would want a second look at it.
+I added an option to set a reminder at the end of the appointment and kept the appointment information visible so that users are still able to see it.

 This short design challenge taught me how to prioritize and tailor the design process to this project.
 48 hours is not enough time to go through the entire process, therefore I had to pick and choose what elements I needed in order to maximize the time I was given and create something that was viable.